environmental-modeling-workflows/watershed-workflow/docs/intro.rst

 .. image:: static/watershed_workflow.png

 :Author: Ethan Coon, <coonet@ornl.gov>
-:Copyright:
-   This work is licensed under the 3-clause BSD license.
+:License: This work, including code, images, and documentation, unless otherwise specified, is copywrite UT Battelle/Oak Ridge National Laboratory, and is licensed under the 3-clause BSD license.

 Watershed Workflow is a python-based, open source chain of tools for generating meshes and other data inputs for hyper-resolution